Have you ever wondered if the traffic you're getting from your paid ad campaigns on Instagram, Facebook or Google is valuable?

 Use the Lucky Orange recordings listing to see traffic coming from various ad campaigns

 Find the most valuable website traffic coming from these campaigns

 Use session recordings to see which traffic source yields the most engaged visitors

 Choose the date range you want to evaluate

 Start by logging in to Lucky Orange and go to the recordings tab.
 Use the date range selection to pick the timeframe you want to review.

 If you’re asking yourself what a UTM parameter is, take a minute to read on different ways you can keep tabs on the traffic your various marketing campaigns drive to your website.

 Once you’re using UTM parameters, you can sort recordings in Lucky Orange by the various campaigns.

 This will let you see traffic coming from specific sources like Instagram, Facebook, Google PPC, Bing, and more if you’re using the source attribute within your links.
-You can also sort further by UTM medium (e.g. paid search), UTM campaign (e.g. fall brand) and UTM terms (e.g. coats).
+You can also sort further by UTM medium (e.g. social), UTM campaign (e.g. clearance_2023) and UTM terms (e.g. coats).

 Narrow your search to a specific campaign